hermangroup/docs/introduction/how-to-buy.rst

   https://kurecoinhub.com

-  Kurecoinhub offers DASH and other cryptocurrencies for sale OTC for the Nigerian Naira.
-Dividend bearing bank deposits, loans against Dash collateral and merchant services are also available from this innovative platform.
+  Kurecoinhub offers HISTORIA and other cryptocurrencies for sale OTC for the Nigerian Naira.
+Dividend bearing bank deposits, loans against Historia collateral and merchant services are also available from this innovative platform.